LeTriThong/CacCongNgheMoi_Blockchain/README.md

 PORT=3008   //Frontend port, the web will run at this port
 ```

-3. Run 2 terminals for the frontend & backend project for **EACH** node
+3. Run 2 terminals for the frontend & backend project for **EACH** node.

 **Note: You must run the super node (the one with the `SUPER_NODE_PORT == HTTP_PORT` FIRST**

 ```sh
 cd blockchain_frontend
 npm install